frc5687/2021-tutorial/README.md

 * Building a project
 * Running a desktop simulation of the robot before loading code onto a real robot
 * Deploying code to the real robot

+### Practicing with GitHub for Version Control

+If you're new to the team, one of the things you need to learn is [how to use GitHub for version control](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/).

+Our team has a practice repository called [learngit](https://github.com/frc5687/learngit).
+Use the learngit repo to learn how to use GitHub to [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), [track issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues), [manage branches](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) and create [pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

+Feel free to mess around as much as you want in learngit.
+You won't mess anything up!
+It's there for you to practice your git skills and learn how to share your code with other people on the team.

 ## Communication channels on slack